Replace an Earlier Version or other Existing Secure Shell Program

 - The server installation package checks to see if an existing host key pair is already present.
 If no host key is found, the package creates a new host key pair and the server uses this pair for host authentication.
 If a host key already exists in /etc/ssh2, Reflection for Secure IT uses this key.
 If an OpenSSH host key is found in /etc/ssh, Reflection for Secure IT migrates the key to the correct format and location and uses the migrated key.

-- If you had configured a non-default client or server configuration file, you will find a backup copy of your file in the configuration file directory.
-The details of how backup configuration files are created varies with the associated operating system.
+- The details of how backup configuration files are created vary with the associated operating system.

 - On all platforms except AIX, if you have made any changes to the default client and/or server configuration file, the installer backs up the file when you uninstall.
 (The file extension added to this backup depends on the native installer.)